-Arts & Venues Announces 2022-2023 PS YOU ARE HERE Grantees
+Arts & Venues Announces 2022-2023 PS You Are Here Grantees

-Denver Arts & Venues has announced the 2022-2023 PS You Are Here grantees.
+Denver Arts & Venues is pleased to announce 2022-2023 PS You Are Here grantees.

 In 2014, Arts & Venues launched PS You Are Here (PSYAH), a grant program supporting neighborhood-based community-led projects that activate outdoor public spaces, build Civic engagement, Honor heritage, beautify Neighborhoods and enrich communities.
 In 2022, Arts & Venues has selected 10 grantees for a total of $100,000 in Grants of $10,000 each.

-Note: Editor’s Note: Press Releases are provided to Yellow Scene.
-In an effort to keep our community informed, we publish some press releases in whole.